msamirzayed/Instabug/README.md

   cause I used only Vanilla Javascript for the functionality part I did the redirecting part without the wildcard option.
  - also there some points aren't very clear such as the design should be responsive or not but I've made it responsive any way.

-# Preview to the website on github pages
+# Preview the website on github pages
 https://msamirzayed.github.io/Instabug

-## all of the functionality was made just by Vanilla Javascript
+## all the functionality was made just by Vanilla Javascript

 ## all of the Ui design was made by pure css